fybrik/fybrik/site/docs/samples/notebook.md

 * The `selector` field matches the labels of our Jupyter notebook workload.
 * The `data` field includes a `dataSetID` that matches the asset identifier in the catalog.
-* The `protocol` and `dataformat` indicate that the developer wants to consume the data using Apache Arrow Flight.
+* The `protocol` indicates that the developer wants to consume the data using Apache Arrow Flight.
+For some protocols a `dataformat` can be specified as well (e.g., `s3` protocol and `parquet` format).

 Run the following command to wait until the `FybrikApplication` is ready: